lkcampbell/brackets-ruler/README.md

 ### Roadmap

 * Column guide
-   * Ruler click events should fire off when clicking on any part of the ruler
    * Make guide adjustable via ruler click and drag events

 * Nice But Not Necessary